-The Department of Electrical Engineering offers a Master of Engineering in Electrical Engineering.
+The Department of Electrical Engineering offers a Master of Engineering degree with a concentration in Electrical Engineering.
 Students have the option of doing a thesis, or pursuing a non-thesis option.

 The thesis track requires 24 credits of approved graduate level coursework (400-level classes), plus 6 credits of thesis (ECE499).
 The non-thesis track requires 30 credits of approved graduate level coursework (400-level classes), plus an identified special project (as described below).